KyleBanks/RESTCache/README.md

 For more on cache backups/restoration, see [Backing Up and Restoring From Disk] (#backup).

+#### Eager Key Expiration

+RESTCache eagerly removes expired keys, meaning that if you set a key to expire after 10 seconds, the key and value will be removed from memory in 10 seconds.
+RESTCache doesn't wait until the next call to get that key before freeing the memory that it occupies.

+By default, keys (and their values) live forever.
+In order to release keys, there are a few options:

+- Set the Default Expiry: In the [Cache Configuration] (#config), there is a configuration to set a default expire time for all keys.
+- Call [EXPIRE] (#expire): Set a time to expire the passed key(s)
+- Call [DEL] (#del): Instantly delete the key and it's value

 #### 'Multi' Commands

 The majority of commands, unless otherwise indicated, have a 'Multi' mode which allows either a single key and/or value to be passed, or an Array of keys and/or values in order to batch requests.